lRomul/sensorium/README.md

 ## Prediction

 The ensembles were produced by taking the arithmetic mean of predictions from multiple steps:
-* Overlapping a sliding window over each possible sequence of frames
+* Overlapping a sliding window over each possible sequence of frames.
-* Models from cross-validations of one training stage
+* Models from cross-validations of one training stage.
-* Training stages (optional)
+* Training stages (optional).

-I used the same model weights for the main and bonus (out-of-distribution) competition tracks.
+I used the same model weights for both competition tracks.
+The competition only evaluated the responses of five mice from the new dataset, so I only predicted those.

 ## Competition progress